merlandson14/RunAnalysisWearables/README_run_analysis_wearables.txt

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30, with 70 % of the voluneteers in this group.

 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30, with 30 % of the voluneteers in this group.

+- 'run_analysis.R': executable R program that combines raw data from training and testing datasets and takes the average of mean and standard deviation for tGravityAccMag for each subject at each activity and outputs a summary text file.

 - 'wearables_mean_std.txt': Output tidy file from program with average of mean and standard deviation for time Gravity Acceleration for each subject performing each activity.